satellite-image-deep-learning/techniques/README.md

 * [prettymaps](https://github.com/marceloprates/prettymaps) -> A small set of Python functions to draw pretty maps from OpenStreetMap data
 * [Tools to Design or Visualize Architecture of Neural Network](https://github.com/ashishpatel26/Tools-to-Design-or-Visualize-Architecture-of-Neural-Network)
 * [AstronomicAL](https://github.com/grant-m-s/AstronomicAL) -> An interactive dashboard for visualisation, integration and classification of data using Active Learning
+* [pyodi](https://github.com/Gradiant/pyodi) -> A simple tool for explore your object detection dataset

 ## Streamlit
 [Streamlit](https://streamlit.io/) is an awesome python framework for creating apps with python.
 Additionally they will host the apps free of charge.
 Here I list resources which are EO related.
 Note that a component is an addon which extends Streamlits basic functionality.
 If you like Streamlit also checkout [gradio](https://www.gradio.app/)